-If you sell auto parts online, then your website needs to make a great first impression because online shoppers are fleeting.
+If you sell auto parts online, then your website needs to make a great first impression because auto parts buyers are fleeting.
 This is good information to keep in mind if you’re marketing your online parts store with an automotive paid search or SEO campaign.

 In a recent study published by Google, it was revealed that auto parts buyers visit a lot of sites, tend to not come back much, and make fairly quick decisions.
 Here are some highlights of the Google online shopping study.

-3 out of 4 shoppers visit several auto parts sites before buying online
+3 out of 4 auto parts buyers visit several auto parts sites before buying online

 Most auto parts buyers visit two or more sites before making a purchase.
 Only 24% visited one site; about a third looked at two to four sites before making a buying decision.
 The largest group of buyers, 44%, looked at five or more auto parts websites before buying.